rfaraz/ee-250-lab2/README.md

 1. They're command line parameters. argc is the number of arguments in the command line and argv is an array of the entered commands.

-***REWORD 2

-2. A UNIX file descriptor is a small integer that represents an open file or resource in UNIX and a UNIX file descriptor table maps the file descriptor to actual structs in the kernel that manage the resource.
+2. A UNIX file descriptor is a small integer that represents an open file or resource in UNIX, and a UNIX file descriptor table maps the file descriptor to actual structs in the kernel that manage the resource.

 3. A struct is a blueprint for a custom data type.
 It is basically a class except everything is inherently public unless otherwise specified.
-The structure of sockaddr_in
+The structure of sockaddr_in contains attributes for the address family, port, and a specific internet address (sin_addr).

 4. The input parameters of socket() are an address family, the socket type, and the protocol.
 The address family defines which family of address the socket can communicate with.
-In the code this is AF_INET which is ____.
-The socket type defines
+In the code this is AF_INET which is IPv4.
+The output of socket() is a flag that indicates whether the connection was a success (0 for success, -1 for failure).

+5. The input parameters for bind() are sockfd, a descriptor from socket(), addr, a pointer to the structure address, and addrlen, the size of the structure.
+The input parameters for listen() are sockfd, which is a socket descriptor, and backlog, which tracks the number of qeueued pending connections.

+6. We use while(1), as it creates an infinite loop, allowing the port to always stay listening.
+It can handle multiple incoming clients at once.
+The main issue is that this implementation is sequential, meaning some incoming requests can be missed while the while loop is not running.

+7. fork() creates a new child process that copies its parent process.
+In a server, the parent listens for connections, the child process handles all read/write, and the parents handles the accept().

+8. A system call is the way that a user or a program in user mode can actually make an action in the kernel.
+It provides an interface of actions that allow kernel access, giving us access to kernel functions.

+***Remote Server Questions***
+1. No LLM used.